 What items does the lender need for a pre-approval?

-The documents to get pre-approved are the same documents that you would need to get a mortgage.
-Bogan says the documents usually asked for include:
+The documents for the pre-approval process are the same documents that you would need for a mortgage loan application.
+Bogan says the financial information usually asked for include:

 - 30 days of pay stubs